rithmschool/intermediate_javascript/unit-01/07-constructor-functions.md

 steve.__proto__ === Person.prototype // true
 ```

+So what's a prototype?
+Great question!
+We'll get to that in the next chapter.

 ### Classes

-In many other programming languages - there is something that exists called a `class`.
-A class is what is used to construct objects (which are comomonly called `instances`).
+Many other programming languages have a concept of classes.
+A class is what is used to construct objects (which are commonly called `instances`).
 In JavaScript we **DO NOT** have classes built into the language.
 You may see that the newest version of the language has the keyword `class`, but that is just an abstraction of constructor functions and prototype properties and methods (which we will discuss in the next section).

 ### The constructor property